MichaelRodionov/TODOList/README.md

 Deployment will be done automatically due to configured CI/CD process (GitHub Action pipeline) with the help of workflow todolist.yaml
 An application will run on your hostname
 All features of telegram bot will be available with server start
-## Pytest
+## Testing
+Testing done using:
+- django-pytest v.0.2.0
+- pytest-factoryboy v.2.5.1
+- pytest-cov v.4.0.0

-Core and Goal features are covered by 96% tests
+Core and Goal features are covered by 97% tests (checked by pytest-cov)
 ## Database management
 A special postgres_adminer container has been launched for convenient database management and monitoring.
 By going to hostname:8080 you can send SQL queries, view tables, etc.
 ## OpenAPI documentation
-You can open API documentation by hostname:8000/schema/redoc/
+You can open API documentation by GET request to the API container:
+- Local start - localhost:8000/schema/redoc/
+- Server start - your_hostname:8000/schema/redoc/